grafana/tempo/example/docker-compose/debug/readme.md

 variable `DEBUG_BLOCK` controls whether delve halts the execution of Tempo until a debugger is connected.
 Setting this option to `1` is helpful to debug errors during the start-up phase.

-3. Now start up the stack.
+3. Now start up the stack (from this directory).

 ```console
 docker-compose up -d